-7.2 AC Voltage
+7.3 AC Voltage

 While the tool in this mode, contact the probes to a circuit, then the LCD display will read the AC voltage with a resolution of 0.02 volt.
+There are two ranges of AC voltage: 0Volt to 3Volt, 0Volt to 30Volt.